 Demand Response Resources may not be Self-Scheduled.

-Fast Start Demand Response Resources may be scheduled in the Day-Ahead Energy Market.
+Fast Start Demand Response Resources may be scheduled in the Day-Ahead Market.
 However, the decisions concerning actual operation of Fast Start Demand Response Resources by the ISO during the Operating Day are made based upon economic dispatch in the Real-Time Energy Market.

 Demand Response Resources must specify a Minimum Reduction Time to be used for scheduling purposes that does not exceed 24 hours.